pronovic/auth0-token/DEVELOPER.md

 ## Packaging and Dependencies

-This project uses [Poetry v2](https://python-poetry.org/) to manage Python packaging and dependencies.
-Most day-to-day tasks are orchestrated through Poetry.
+This project uses [UV](https://docs.astral.sh/uv/) to manage Python packaging and dependencies.
+Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through UV.

 A coding standard is enforced using [Ruff](https://docs.astral.sh/ruff/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).